 GEAR FOR THE HIKE

-- Sturdy shoes (regular athletic shoes will work)
+- Sturdy shoes (comfortable, regular athletic shoes will do the trick)

 - Hydration and snacks for humans and dogs